Your Adult Kids Are Doing Fine. Is It Time To Spend Some of Their Inheritance?

 What you can do with the money instead

 You've decided you can keep some of the inheritance and now you're wondering what you can do instead.
-That's where the fun comes in, says Cassandra Rupp, a senior wealth advisor at Vanguard.
+That's where the fun comes in, says Cassandra Rupp, a senior wealth adviser at Vanguard.

-Once they are ok with that, Rupp says boomers can redirect those resources toward enhancing their own lives.
-That may mean boosting day-to-day spending, upgrading your travel experiences, investing in home improvements or prioritizing wellness.
+Once they're OK with that, Rupp says boomers can redirect those resources toward enhancing their own lives.
+That might mean boosting day-to-day spending, upgrading your travel experiences, investing in home improvements or prioritizing wellness.

-If you are more charitably inclined, you can increase your giving or the financial support you provide to friends and family through vehicles like 529 plans.
+If you are more charitably inclined, you can increase your giving or the financial support you provide to friends and family through vehicles such as 529 plans.

 "I’m seeing more people shift toward lifetime gifting rather than relying on traditional inheritances, allowing them to make a meaningful impact now while enjoying the lifestyle they’ve earned,” she said.